|Elliott Sound Products||Small Power Supplies|

 The essential sections of almost all regulators are shown above (in highly simplified form).
 The voltage reference is most commonly a band-gap reference, because these are very stable, easy to implement during IC fabrication, and have excellent performance.
 The nominal reference voltage is 1.25V, and this is easily amplified to achieve the required voltage.
 Alternatively, the band gap reference can be used to control a current source that supplies a 6.2V zener diode.
 This voltage is chosen because the positive and negative voltage coefficients of the zener cancel, providing a very stable reference voltage over a wide temperature range.

 The error amplifier simply compares the output voltage with the reference.
 If they are the same (the output voltage may be scaled using a resistive divider as shown), then all is well.
 If the output voltage is low, the error amplifier makes the appropriate correction, and passes this to the series pass device (most commonly a BJT (bipolar junction transistor), and this process continues (extremely quickly) until the output voltage is restored.
 Should the output rise (reduced load), the opposite occurs.
-In most circuits, the input voltage or output current is constantly changing, so the error amplifier is always working.
+In many circuits, the input voltage and/or output current is constantly changing, so the error amplifier is always working.